Engineering (Industrial Engineering) - Doctor of Philosophy

 Pass the qualifying examination: It is expected that students will take the qualifying examination within one year of their entering the Ph.D. program.
 Details regarding the examination may be obtained from the department office.
 If you do not pass the examination on your first attempt, you may be allowed, based on the recommendation of the faculty, to take the exam again the next time it is offered.
 If you do not pass the examination on your second attempt, you will be dropped from the Ph.D. program.

 Pass the comprehensive examination: The comprehensive examination consists of two parts: a written and oral presentation of your research proposal.
-You must pass the examination within 24 months of passing the qualifying examination.
+You must pass the comprehensive examination within 24 months of passing the qualifying examination.
 You may not take 700-level courses until you have passed both parts of your comprehensive examination.

 Prefix Title Credits